 CloudSigma is ISO-27001 certified including all areas of sales, operations and support as well as being PCI-DSS compliant.
 A copy of the latest of the ISO-27001 certificate can be obtained upon request.
 In addition, the CloudSigma cloud is also certified by Canonical as a certified Ubuntu Public Cloud.

 An agile framework provides us with a group of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
-Retaining short term flexibility through an agile approach reduces the risk of failure and surfaces issues earlier before they threaten the success of the proposal.
+Retaining short term flexibility through an agile approach reduces the risk of failure.
+It also surfaces issues earlier before they threaten the success of the proposal.
 The iterative sprint process provides the ability over time forecast the work effort required for each for each deliverable allowing the product owner to fine tune their product roadmap.
 Being agile also moves the trade off between completeness of product and release timing.
 It is possible to release more frequently and to iterate faster.

 The second facet of our engineering approach, are the systems in place to manage software deployment in a secure and reliable manner, complementing the agile methodologies discussed.
 Deployment is managed across three separate environments: development, acceptance testing, and production.
 The main source code repository is managed through the Mercurial Source Code Management tool.
 The updated codebase is verified through the Jenkins Continuous Integration tool, which tests each check-in via an automated build, and running a sequence of integration tests and unit tests on the code.